-Exif Print Printing on a printer that supports Exif Print (Exif 2.2) uses information about shooting conditions recorded with the image to enhance printed image quality.
-Contact your printer manufacturer for information about models that support Exif Print, printer upgrades, etc.
+Exif Print Printing on a printer that supports Exif Print uses information about shooting conditions recorded with the image to enhance printed image quality.
+Contact your printer manufacturer for

 Using the Camera with a Computer

 Things you can do using a computer...